 Listening

-The sound produced though stranded wire verses tinsel wire is quite subjective.
-Every ear is different and as is personal taste.
-Determining which cable sounds better than another is truly personal preference.
+The sound produced through stranded wire versus tinsel wire is quite subjective.
+Every ear is different and so is personal taste.
+Determining which cable sounds better than another is truly a personal preference.
 This article is not meant to validate one style over another but it is merely meant to discuss the differences between IEM cable styles and the advantages of both.

-I began to wonder why I could hear a difference in the two cables.
+I began to wonder why I could hear a difference between the two cables.
 I want to point out that both cables sounded great but there was a noticeable difference.
 My theory is based on the principle of the skin effect in wire.
 The skin effect causes AC signals to tend to travel on the outer surface of the wire.
 In the case of the Silver Motion cable, there is a much thicker layer of silver plating compared to the Graphite Motion tinsel wire.
-Additionally the Silver Motion cable is made up of many very fine strands of copper wire.
-This means there is a thick silver plating for the audio signal to pass though.
-Silver is a better conductor than copper, in fact it is the best conductor, so the audio signal is less altered by the resistance of the wire.
+Additionally, the Silver Motion cable is made up of many very fine strands of copper wire.
+This means there is a thick silver plating for the audio signal to pass through.
+Silver is a better conductor than copper it is the best conductor, so the audio signal is less altered by the resistance of the wire.
 Every frequency has a harmonic.
-If fact, multiple harmonics exist both higher and lower than the original frequency.
+Multiple harmonics exist both higher and lower than the original frequency.
 Take 16 kHz for example.
-When a 16 kHz frequency is present, there is also a second order upper harmonic at 32 kHz and a second order lower harmonic at 8 kHz.
-Even though the second order harmonics of the original 16 kHz frequency are lower in amplitude, they are still present and augment the original frequency.
-In theory, the Silver Motion cable would not attenuate these harmonic frequencies and can present the audio signal in a more pure way.
+When a 16 kHz frequency is present, there is also a second-order upper harmonic at 32 kHz and a second-order lower harmonic at 8 kHz.
+Even though the second-order harmonics of the original16 kHz frequency are lower in amplitude, they are still present and augment the original frequency.
+In theory, the Silver Motion cable would not attenuate these harmonic frequencies and can present the audio signal more purely.

 Conclusion

 Listening environments can vary widely.
-Tinsel IEM cables like the Motion Series at P1 Technologies offer great flexibility and have a rugged construction that can take real world abuse from a jogger or stage performer.
-Listening to music in these environments negates the sonic improvement of a silver plated copper stranded IEM cable like the Silver Motion cable.
-Conversely, sitting and listening at home or in a quite office, one can really take advantage of a cable like the Silver Motion.
-In the same way we have different types of shoes for different activities, an audio cable make with your end purpose in mind can serve you better in different types of listening environments.
+Tinsel IEM cables like the Motion Series at P1 Technologies offer great flexibility and have a rugged construction that can take real-world abuse from a jogger or stage performer.
+Listening to music in these environments negates the sonic improvement of a silver-plated copper-stranded IEM cable like the Silver Motion cable.
+Conversely, sitting and listening at home or in a quiet office, one can take advantage of a cable like the Silver Motion.
+In the same way, we have different types of shoes for different activities, an audio cable made with your end purpose in mind can serve you better in different types of listening environments.